PeterBunBun/JL/README.md

 **a.
 Adding new Elements**

-All other elements could and should implement from element class.
-One can override the Element class to have some default setting on newly designed element class.
-For example, one could design a markdown class and set the default decorator to markdownDecorator object.
+All other elements could and should implement from `Element` class.
+One can override the `Element` class to have some default setting on newly designed element class.
+For example, one could design a `Markdown` class and set the default decorator to `markdownDecorator` object.

 **b.
 Changing Decorating Rule**

-1. Changing the rule of an element type
+1. Changing the decorating rule of an element type

 	To change the default decorating rule for a type, one could simply set the default decorator within the constructor of the element type class.
-For example, one could set the decorating rull of an Entity to the decorating rule of a Link.
+For example, one could set the decorating rull of an Entity from html style to the a markdwon style.
 Inside the constructor of Entity class:

 	```
 	def __init__(self, originalText, start, end):